 It is self-apparent as well that the existing waterfront structures are in various degrees of disrepair, and that further action is needed to resolve conflicts between user groups.
-The Wood Pile Pier underwent significant repair and improvements as the result of storm damage in 2013. has been surveyed, and repairs need to be carried out.
+The Wood Pile Pier has been surveyed, and repairs need to be carried out.
 Repairs have been made to the steel pier, and the utility installation there has been finished off properly.
-Both the The East Ferry and the Ft.
+Both the East Ferry and the Ft.
 Getty boat ramps should be repaired and/or upgraded.
-The Ft.
-Getty Boat ramp was replaced in 2009.
 The dock at Ft.
 Getty needs some repair, as do the the dolphins to which outhaul tackle is secured there.
-The outhauls at Ft.
-Getty and West Ferry were completely reconstructed in 2013.